astropy/astroquery/docs/skyview/skyview.rst

 The `SkyView <skyview.gsfc.nasa.gov>`_ service offers a cutout service for a number of imaging surveys.

-To see the list of surveys, use the `list_surveys` method:
+To see the list of surveys, use the `~astroquery.skyview.SkyViewClass.list_surveys` method:

 .. code-block:: python